Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is important.

-Air conditioners are typically installed on concrete pads.
-As time passes, the pad can crack, shift or sink.
-This can cause malfunctions and even premature replacement.
-Let’s discuss some of the problems that can happen and how to repair an air conditioner that isn’t level.
+Air conditioners are usually installed on concrete pads.
+Over time, the pad could crack, shift or sink.
+This can cause breakdowns and even premature replacement.
+Let’s review some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.

-Your air conditioner’s compressor is an important part.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
+Your air conditioner’s compressor is a critical part.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
 Once the compressor releases heat under pressure, the refrigerant becomes liquid again.

 • Compressor damage due to grinding parts.